William Howard Taft: Return to Yale (1913–1921)

 Taft had been made president of the Lincoln Memorial Commission while still in office; when Democrats proposed removing him for one of their party, he quipped that unlike losing the presidency, such a removal would hurt.
 The architect, Henry Bacon, wanted to use Colorado-Yule marble, while southern Democrats urged using Georgia marble.
 Taft lobbied for the western stone, and the matter was submitted to the Commission of Fine Arts, which supported Taft and Bacon.
 The project went forward; Taft would dedicate the Lincoln Memorial as chief justice in 1922.
 In 1913, Taft was elected to a one-year term as president of the American Bar Association (ABA), a trade group of lawyers.
 He removed opponents, such as Louis Brandeis and University of Pennsylvania Law School dean William Draper Lewis (a supporter of the Progressive Party) from committees.
-At an 1913 ABA meeting in Montreal, Taft delivered remarks that harshly criticized direct election as a method of judicial selection in U.S. states (regardless of whether elections were partisan), and urged states holding such elections to return to appointive systems for judicial selection.
+At a 1913 ABA meeting in Montreal, Taft delivered remarks that harshly criticized direct election as a method of judicial selection in U.S. states (regardless of whether elections were partisan), and urged states holding such elections to return to appointive systems for judicial selection.

 Taft maintained a cordial relationship with Wilson.
 He privately criticized his successor on a number of issues, but made his views known publicly only on Philippine policy.
 Taft was appalled when, after Justice Lamar's death in January 1916, Wilson nominated Brandeis, whom Taft had never forgiven for his role in the Ballinger–Pinchot affair.
 Within days of Brandeis's nomination, Taft began organizing opposition to it among the leadership of the American Bar Association.
 During Brandeis's near-unprecedented confirmation hearings, Taft and six other past ABA presidents sent the Senate Judiciary Committee a joint letter declaring strong opposition to the nomination, citing Brandeis's "reputation, character and professional career".
 Taft called the nomination "an evil disgrace".
 Brandeis was confirmed.
 After joining the Court, Taft came to respect and like Brandeis as a colleague.

 Taft and Roosevelt remained embittered; they met only once in the first three years of the Wilson presidency, at a funeral at Yale.
 They spoke only for a moment, politely but formally.